A multi-generational residence on the outskirts of Raipur, The Quadrant House blends new notions of luxury with nature and light.

 The subdued palette of the exterior is balanced by a rich display of natural materials in the interior decor, expressed in floor patterns, wall cladding, and furniture elements.
 The flooring features pristine white Thassos & grey William marble, laid in a pattern inspired by a rug weave.
 It accentuates the length of the circulation across the house.

 Rugs with Indian-inspired motifs add a vibrant touch to the residence's bare stone and wood floors, along with draperies in rich silk that feature embroidery and patterned weaves.

 The house is furnished with statement pieces by international brands, and balanced with bespoke furniture by Mangrove Collective that incorporates local patterns and indigenous techniques into the mix.
 Contemporary Indian art is featured at different locations around the house.

 Wood is used to imbue a sense of warmth, with hardwood flooring, cabinetry, timber accents, and pitched roofs encased in wood.
-The natural material palette in the interior spaces exudes a sense of tranquility permeating the home.
+The natural material palette in the interior spaces exudes a sense of tranquility that permeates the home.

-The outhouse is encased in a dark local limestone contrasting with the light travertine, with the swimming pool patio floor visualised as an extension and rendered in the same material.
-The pool house flanks the northern edge of the lawn, with a deep verandah forming a canopy above it.
+The outhouse is encased in a dark local limestone contrasting with the light travertine, with the swimming pool patio floor, visualised as an extension, is rendered in the same material.
+The pool-house flanks the northern edge of the lawn, with a deep verandah forming a canopy above it.
 It also acts as a buffer between the community clubhouse and the residence, easing the transition from public to private areas.